zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/03-pruning-the-database.md

 ## Find and Remove Unused Objects

-Identify unused objects in the UI or <!-* by using? --> using database queries.
-Then remove them via the UI, the API through the [script console](https://help.liferay.com/hc/en-us/articles/360029131871-Running-Scripts-From-the-Script-Console), or a portlet you create.
+Identify unused objects in the UI or by using using `SELECT` queries with your database.
+Then remove them either via the UI, the API through the [script console](https://help.liferay.com/hc/en-us/articles/360029131871-Running-Scripts-From-the-Script-Console), or a portlet you create.

-> **Warning**: You should only use Liferay's UI or API because they account for relationships between objects in Liferay DXP.
+> **Warning**: You should only use Liferay's UI or API to manipulate data because they account for relationships between objects in Liferay DXP.
 Never use SQL directly on your database to remove records.
 Your SQL may miss object relationships, orphaning objects and causing performance problems.

 Listed below are some common places to check for unused objects.